connexcs/docs/docs/setup/advanced/firewall.md

 # Firewall

-!!! warning “Work In Progress (WIP)”
+!!! warning "Work In Progress (WIP)"
     This page is work-in-progress.
 We appologise for any spelling mistakes or broken links.
 We are working hard to fix these.

 The ConnexCS is used in conjunction with our threat detection system to blacklist attackers.